-Hello and thank you for visiting my page.
+Hello and welcome to my page.

-Here are my CV and Google Scholar Profile.
-Please feel free to contact me via email at tp347[at]cornell[dot]edu.
+Please feel free to contact me via email at tpham[at]kdischool[dot]ac[dot]kr.

 Peer-Reviewed Publications

-2023 Structural Transformation, Agriculture, Climate, and the Environment
+Structural Transformation, Agriculture, Climate, and the Environment

-Review of Environmental Economics and Policy, Vol. 17, No. 2: 195-216
+Review of Environmental Economics and Policy, 2023, Vol. 17, No. 2: 195-216.

 with Christopher B. Barrett and Ariel Ortiz-Bobea